 Master of Music

 The Master of Music program has concentrations in conducting, composition, theory and a variety of instrumental areas, including vocal accompaniment for piano.
 Requirements include both performance and technique courses, as well as advanced private lessons and specialized electives.
-Students are required to take at least one non-performance class per semester and pass a performance jury each year.

 Professional Studies Diploma

 The Professional Studies Diploma is an individualized, 2-year program that may be taken at the post-master's or post-baccalaureate level.
 Designed to improve a professional musician's performance skills, the program involves graduate-level coursework and advanced private lessons geared towards the student's concentration.
 Areas of concentration include composition, voice, theory, conducting and a variety of instruments.
 Performance students must participate in performance ensembles every semester.

 CUNY Brooklyn College grants undergraduate degrees, graduate degrees and advanced certificates through its Conservatory of Music.
 Students can participate in several ensembles at the school, including the Brass Ensemble and Jazz Big Band Ensemble.

 Bachelor of Arts in Music

 The Bachelor of Arts program is designed for students seeking a dual major or who want to gain exposure to other disciplines alongside their music studies.
 Once enrolled, students must take two semesters of private instruction in their instrument and participate in performance ensembles for two semesters.
 Other required coursework is in ear training, piano, music theory and music history.
 Students also take one upper-level seminar and one advanced course in music and fulfill general education requirements.